dathere/100.dathere.com/exercises-setup.md

 You may need to restart your terminal.
 Try running `qsv --list`, which should output the list of available commands.

 #### 3 (Optional).
-Set up qsv bash completions
+Set up qsv completions

+##### Bash

 Bash completions allow you to press the tab key at certain locations while typing a qsv command to get suggestions (completions) so you may view available commands, subcommands, and options within your terminal (assuming you're using a compatible terminal such as Git Bash on Windows).

 ![qsv bash completions example](media/qsv-completions-demo.gif)

-You can download the current bash completions file from qsv's source code at [`contrib/bashly/completions.bash`](https://github.com/jqnatividad/qsv/blob/master/contrib/bashly/completions.bash).
-Then you may run `source completions.bash` to enable the completions in your current terminal instance.
-You may also move `completions.bash` to your home directory (`~/completions.bash`) and also create a `.bashrc` file in your home directory (`~/.bashrc`) to include `source completions.bash` as a line within it for the completions script to run whenever you launch a bash terminal.
+1. Download the current bash completions file from qsv's source code at [`contrib/bashly/completions.bash`](https://github.com/jqnatividad/qsv/blob/master/contrib/bashly/completions.bash).
+2. Run `source completions.bash` to enable the completions in your current terminal instance (or replace `completions.bash` to the path to it if not in your current working directory).
+3. You may also move `completions.bash` to your home directory (`~/completions.bash`) and also create a `.bashrc` file in your home directory (`~/.bashrc`) to include `source completions.bash` as a line within it for the completions script to run whenever you launch a bash terminal.

+Feel free to contribute to the bash completions by following the instructions [here](https://github.com/jqnatividad/qsv/tree/master/contrib/bashly).

+##### Fish

+There are also incomplete fish shell completions ([`qsv.fish`](https://github.com/jqnatividad/qsv/blob/master/contrib/fish/qsv.fish)) you may try if you use the fish shell.

+Follow the instructions [here](https://github.com/jqnatividad/qsv/tree/master/contrib/fish) for setup instructions and information on contributing to the completions.

 :::{admonition} Reminder for exercises
 :class: important